 Featured Member Post

 The week before school resumed, we let the kids watch Wild Kratts on the iPad each morning when they woke up.
-They’re happy and quiet, and T and I get a few more minutes to sleep or simply talk quietly before our days begin.
+They were happy and quiet, and Tom and I got a few more minutes to sleep or simply talk quietly before our days began.

-You can imagine our horrified surprise the morning then when, after a loud rap on the front door at 6:30, we found the boys standing on the front porch with two FBI agents.
+You can imagine our horrified surprise the morning that, after a loud rap on the front door at 6:30, we found the boys standing on the front porch with two FBI agents.

 I am not kidding.

 Both kids were barefoot.
-Oliver still had his pull-up on.
+Oliver still had his Pull-Up on.
 Jack was wearing glow-in-the-dark, long-sleeve and long-pant solar system jammies, socks on his hands, and “night-vision goggles” made out of pipe cleaners and pot holder loops.
-They had decided to head out on a secret mission for pinecones, had unlocked and ventured out the back door, through the gate at the rear of our house, down the alley and along Massachusetts Ave.
+They had decided to head out on a secret mission for pine cones, had unlocked and ventured out our back door, through the gate at the rear of our house, down the alley and along Massachusetts Avenue.
 The agents, whose cars are always parked in and our neighborhood because of government admin residents nearby, correctly assumed two little boys shouldn’t be wandering down a main thoroughfare, shoeless and alone.
 I am so thankful for them and almost cannot entertain what could have happened at another time, in another place, in this very spot at a different moment.
 That I won’t, can’t get into right now.

 I presume that at some future point, this will make a funny story.
 It’s quite possible that in years to come, other stupid behavior will make this look like nothing more than a harmless blip on the radar.
 But then is not now, and now, I am really upset.